 In an age where the footprints of human activity are evident in even the most remote corners of the globe, a growing number of travelers are seeking ways to explore the world without leaving a mark.
-Ecotourism, a term coined in the 1980s, has emerged as a solution for those who wish to with a conscience.
+Ecotourism, a term coined in the 1980s, has emerged as a solution for those who wish to travel with a conscience.
 It is defined by the International Ecotourism Society as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education.”
 This form of tourism is not just about minimizing impact, but actively contributing to conservation efforts and the prosperity of local communities.

 The principles of ecotourism revolve around travel that is low-impact, non-consumptive, and locally oriented.
 It encourages travelers to consider the ethical implications of their actions and to choose destinations and activities that align with their values.
 By doing so, they contribute to the preservation of biodiversity and the well-being of local populations.
 Ecotourism also fosters environmental awareness and promotes a greater understanding of cultural differences, leading to more meaningful travel experiences.